 You should be aware that insurance premiums and policies are regulated by each state’s Department of Insurance.
 This means no one individual insurance agent can give you special discounts or deals.
 If multiple agents give you quotes for the same coverage the premiums should be exactly the same.
 The only difference is the underwriting category.

-Inexperienced agents will often quote “preferred” without asking you many questions.
+Inexperienced agents and financial advisors will often quote “preferred” without asking you many questions.

 Most plans include special “riders” to consider, and which will certainly affect your premium, including various inflation options and shared spousal benefits for spouses/partners.
 These vary from company to company.